Skip to content

 Initialize Seafile cluster

-You can use following command to initialize Seafile cluster now:
+You can use following command to initialize Seafile cluster now (the Seafile's K8S resources will be specified in namespace seafile for easier management):

 About Seafile cluster initialization